bendehaan/vault-in-practice/README.md

 ### Important note

 The data is stored on docker volumes.
 So you can stop all containers (docker-compose down) and as long as you don't delete the volumes the data will be maintained.
-Then when you start it back up, you need your unseal keys to be able to use it.  'make clean' will remove all data.
+Then when you start it back up, you need your unseal keys to be able to use it.
+Running `make clean` will remove all data.

 ## Basic Vault operations